 Squishy Crochet Cactus Pattern

 Howdy!
 Welcome to my free squishy crochet cactus pattern.
 I’m really pleased that this pattern finally exists and is ready to share!
-I’ve been making lots of squishies to the same basic body template recently, from a rabbit and a bear to an ice pop and wedge of watermelon.
+I’ve been making lots of squishies to the same basic body template recently, from a rabbit and a bear, to an ice pop, eggplant and even a wedge of watermelon.
 A cactus pattern has been on my list of ideas from early on, because my daughter is obsessed, and tends to a whole windowsill of them in our bathroom.
 But for ages, I just could not see how I was going to make the spikes.
 Of course not all cacti are spikey, but without something prickly going on, I was worried that it wouldn’t be obvious what the squishy is supposed to be.

 So the idea was just parked in the back of my mind, and occasionally I’d revisit it, and abandon it again in frustration.
 Until recently when I finally had my eureka moment!
 And these cacti are the results.
 I’ve come up with a few different design elements, and you can mix and match them for a totally one-off result.